pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 Although this workflow is called "centralized," it doesn't really resemble the old centralized source control model.
 The central remote repository is not a single source of truth, because every contributor has their own copy of the entire repository.

-The following recipes use the centralized Git workflow:
+The following recipes use the centralized workflow:

 - [Edit a Git wiki](../../recipes/recipes-git-wiki/)
 - [Collaborate using centralized Git workflow](../../recipes/recipes-centralized-workflow/)